Installation#

 PyPi#

-If you do not want to use Anaconda or Miniconda, PDielec is available on pypi.org and can be installed using pip.:
+If you do not want to use conda or miniconda, PDielec is available on pypi.org and can be installed using pip.:

 pip install --user pdielec